matomo-org/plugin-QueuedTracking/docs/faq.md

 __Can I improve the speed of inserting requests from the Redis queue to the database?__

 Yes, you can by adding more workers.
 By default only one worker is activated at a time and only one worker processes tracking requests from Redis to the database.
 When inserting tracking requests into the database, at time of writing this, about 80% of the time is spent in PHP and the database might be rather bored.
 If you have multiple CPUs available on your server you can add more workers.
-You can do this by going in the Piwik Admin interface to "Plugin Settings".
+You can do this by going in the Matomo Admin interface to "Plugin Settings".
 There will be a setting "Number of queue workers".
 Increase this number to the number of CPUs you want to dedeciate for processing requests.
 Best practice is to add more workers step by step.
 So first increase this number to 2 and check if the tracking request insertions is fast enough for you.
 If not and you have more CPUs available, increase the number again.

 When using multiple workers it might be worth to lower the number of "Number of requests to process" to eg 15 in "Plugin Settings".
 By default 25 requests are inserted in one step by using transactions.
 This means different workers might have to wait for each other.
 By lowering that number each worker will block the DB for less time.